 Back in 2012 after trying my hand at the Bob Marshall Wilderness Open, I was keen to push the limits of fast and light wilderness travel.
 That fall I challenged the speed record for the ~95km (58 mile) Stein Valley traverse, which at the time stood at 35 hrs 45 min.
-The Stein Traverse starts with 12km up an old logging road to the alpine, followed by a 26km high route across the alpine including numerous boulder/talus fields, some minor scrambling, lots of rocky footing and then a steep descent (3km, 3000′) to the valley.
+The Stein Traverse starts with 12km up an old logging road to the alpine, followed by a 26km high route across the alpine including numerous steep climbs, talus fields, some minor scrambling, lots of rocky footing and then a steep descent (3km, 3000′) to the valley.
 Lastly there is ~57km of trail to the finish, which is sometimes good but usually too rocky, sandy, rooty or undulating to run.
 It’s relatively flat, but not easy miles.

 On my 2012 attempt, I put in a pretty good effort, as described in my trip report, but my inexperience shined through.
 I didn’t bring any electrolytes and ended up with pretty serious heat exhaustion by midway.
 I did actually cover the traverse in 26 hrs of movement, but also logged 17 hrs in bed (2 nights) for a total time of 43 hrs.

 A week ago I found myself in great physical shape and with some free time for another attempt after wildfires derailed the final leg of a double traverse of the Canadian Rockies that T and I have been hiking since June 1.
 We’re just 145km shy of our 2300km goal (we hope to resume this soon), so we’ve been hiking ~30km nearly every day for the past few months (she was too smart to come on this trip though).